Arenaa/arenaa.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Data Engineer in practice, Data Librarian at heart

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Data Engineer</p>
+    <p><a href="https://www.boston.gov/departments/analytics-team">Analytics Team</a></p>
+    <p>City of Boston</p>

 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+As a data engineer, I use SQL and python to wrangle data into shape.
+I create and maintain the pipelines that keep high-quality data flowing to vital dashboards, reports, and published data.
+I design data systems that house and integrate data from a multitude of sources - cleaning, munging, and reshaping along the way.

+As a data engineer in the civic tech space, I am driven by the knowledge that my work directly contributes to improving government service delivery and has a positive impact on my community.
+The data and systems that I work with have the potential to improve constituent's daily lives when handled with care and integrity.

+While I am continually learning new tools and bringing that new knowledge to my team (dbt!), my data work will always be grounded in information science.
+I'm proud to say that I learned how to code at library school - and I will forever be grateful to my MSLIS degree for providing the foundation of all the technical work that I do.

+I am also a knitter, a dog mom to my adorable rescue Bella, a board gamer, and a voracious reader of all things sci-fi & fantasy.